Henry Courtney Selous

 Henry Courtney Selous (b.
 Panton Street, Haymarket, London 1803; d.
 Beaworthy, Devon, 24 September 1890) was an English painter, illustrator and lithographer.

 Life

 He was the son of Gideon "George" Slous (1777–1839), a Flemish portrait and miniature painter, and a pupil of John Martin who was an important and influential English painter of the 19th century.
 He was an occupant of Keats House in Hampstead, from 1835 to 1838.
 Selous had two brothers, Frederick Lokes Slous (the father of Frederick Courteney Selous) and Angiolo Robson Slous, a playwright who wrote True to the Core: A Story of the Armada and whose daughter Alice married the novelist Morley Roberts.

 He married on 4 March 1837 Emily Elizabeth (d.
 1879), daughter of the successful miniature painter Henry Pierce Boneat at St Pancras Parish Church and they had four daughters.

-He died on the 24th September 1890 and was buried on the eastern side of Highgate Cemetery.
+He died on 24 September 1890 and was buried on the eastern side of Highgate Cemetery.